 Brian Busey is a Senior Counsel in the firm’s Intellectual Property Group.
 Mr. Busey’s practice focuses on complex intellectual property matters—particularly those before the U.S. International Trade Commission (ITC).
-Mr. Busey has litigated more than forty section 337 cases before the ITC and has served as the president of the ITC’s Trial Lawyers Association.
+Mr. Busey has litigated more than fifty section 337 cases before the ITC and has served as the president of the ITC’s Trial Lawyers Association.

 In addition to his active ITC practice, Mr. Busey has handled cross-border patent, trademark, and trade secret disputes in federal district court and before alternative dispute resolution tribunals.
 Mr. Busey also has counseled clients concerning intellectual property licensing issues and represented airports and airport proprietors in major administrative and court litigation.